OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Video_Upload.md

 encoding names.
 Therefore, when you look at a video name, it's never quite clear whether it's the encoding, the file extension, or the container.

-### File size
+## File size

 The file size of a video depends on a number of parameters.

-##### Resolution
+## Resolution

- Number of pixels on the x and y...

 Number of pixels on the x and y axis.

-Common resolutions are e.g. 480x320, 800x600, 1024x567, 1280x720, 1920x1080.
-Starting with the resolution of 1280x720, these are considered HD resolutions.
+Common resolutions are e.g. 480x320,
+800x600, 1024x567, 1280x720, 1920x1080.
+Starting with the resolution of
+1280x720, these are considered HD resolutions.

 The higher the resolution, the more memory is required.

-##### Frame rate (frames per second)
+### Frame rate (frames per second)

- A frame rate of more than 16 pictures per...

 A frame rate of more than 16 pictures per second is perceived as a movie, depending greatly though on the intensity of movement.
 Cinema movies